Selling your brand on marketplaces comes with challenges. Staying ahead of the competition and showing strong and keyword-optimized content is...

 Product Category Attribute

 You can manually override the automatic category assignment with the 'google_product_category’ attribute.
 Via Google's Manufacturer Center, you can add multiple product categories, but you need to separate them with a comma.
-Use ' > ' to separate multiple levels in a category.
+Use ' > ' to separate various levels in a category.

 The more detailed you include categories in your feed, the more accurately they can be classified and thus found by potential customers.
-It can be quite challenging since the categories that your sales channels and marketplaces are using do not correspond to the Google Shopping categories.
+It can be pretty challenging since the categories that your sales channels and marketplaces are using do not correspond to the Google Shopping categories.